 Having spent more than two decades in the industry, Heather’s tireless passion for women’s health and well-being continues, driving her efforts across the patient support, advocacy, surgical and scientific agendas as related to women’s healthcare needs both behind the scenes and out front.
 From writing substantive educational content to educating healthcare providers and the public, to coordinating research studies to lobbying insurance companies for proper coverage of disease treatment, she continues her endeavors to meet the domestic and international demands of the women's reproductive health community across the global sector, collaborating with and contributing to like-minded initiatives in order to promote advances in the “art and science” of the disease.
 She awaits the day when endometriosis is a household word, quickly diagnosed and readily, effectively treated so that it does not continue to debilitate yet another generation of women and girls.

-When she is not in the CEC's offices and operating room at the Center's home in Atlanta, GA, Heather divides her time between the south- and notheast regions - and wherever the disease calls her to be present.
-She feels privileged and blessed to work alongside the world's most compassionate pioneers, Dr. Albee and Dr. Sinervo, along with the CEC's entire team.
-Heather maintains her dedicated commitment to serving the needs of all those around the world who may be affected by endometriosis and those who care for them, and invites contact from anyone wishing to learn more about the CEC and endometriosis via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare and Facebook at http://www.facebook.com/centerforendometriosiscare.
+She feels absolutely privileged and blessed to work for all those affected by the disease.
+Heather maintains her dedicated commitment to serving the needs of all those around the world who may be struggling by endometriosis - and those who care for them - and invites contact from anyone wishing to learn more about the CEC via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare, LinkedIn and Facebook at http://www.facebook.com/centerforendometriosiscare.